cybertraining-dsc/fa20-523-315/report/report.md

 ## Plan

--Introduction: Kris
+- Introduction: Kris
--Background: Sunny
+- Background: Sunny
--Gesture: divided into several parts and each works at one part
+- Gesture: divided into several parts and each works at one part
--Conclusion: Peiran
+- Conclusion: Peiran
--catch up to do more on the report
+- catch up to do more on the report
--each of us should do more research and put more time to the project
+- each of us should do more research and put more time to the project

 ## 5. References